Tais993/Async-programming/index.md

 callbacks in callbacks.
 Sometimes, you will have to wrap your lambda into a method to make it more readable, in the example below you'll understand why.

-In this example, it is extremely readable, and easy to make.
-Debugging, while not perfect it's not too hard.

 ```java
 public class Application {
     public static void main(String[] args) {